-"This has gone on long enough," he mused once more as he turned the tiller of his ship to the left.
-The white, icy mountains in the distance began to emerge and he knew he was getting closer.
+"Almost there," he mused once more as he turned the tiller of his ship to the left.
+The white, icy mountains in the distance began to emerge and he knew he was getting even closer by the second.

 "Did you say something, Felix?" a particular Mercury Adept asked from behind him, a curious expression widening.
 He stood with his back to the side of the boat, arms crossed.
 He figured he would be here a while if he was expecting an answer from the brunet.

 Felix grunted, gripping the tiller a little more tightly.
 "We're almost there."

 Piers nodded, not really expecting an answer so quickly.
 "All right, then."
 The Lemurian sighed as well, now, uncrossing his arms.
 "Would you like some company?
 We won't come to the shore before dusk settles in, really."
 He glanced out at the distant mountains to reaffirm his point.